ys-zm/philosophers/README.md

 Implementation of the **Dining Philosophers Problem**.
-A simulation using concurrent programming where multiple threads run independently and share the same memory resources.
+A simulation of concurrent programming where multiple threads run independently and the read/write access of shared resources are protected (using mutexes).

+---
+Overview
+N philosophers sit around a circular table, each one having brought one fork only.
+Tragically, they are only able to eat using two forks, so when hungry, they must borrow the fork of their neighbour (hygiene is not an issue here).
+This means two philosophers that are sitting next one another cannot eat at the same time.

+Throughout the simulation, the philosophers complete three tasks on repeat for a given amount of time: eat, sleep and think.
+If they do not eat in time, they die.

+The simulation runs with the inputted time data, and stops if/ when a philosopher dies, or the user quits the program.

 ---
 Compiling:
 1.`make` creates the executable named "philo"
 2. `make clean` removes object files